-Christmas adverts have garnered more and more attention in recent years, with big-name brands bringing in some of the design industry's most talented individuals to sprinkle their creative fairy dust on their efforts (this year's John Lewis Christmas ad was directed by an Academy award winner, no less).
+Christmas adverts have garnered more and more attention in recent years, with big-name brands bringing in some of the design industry's most talented individuals to sprinkle their creative fairy dust on their efforts, and some even causing controversy by delving into more serious messages.

 However, Christmas has long been a chance for companies to up their advertising game, and in no sector has that been more true than alcohol.
 In years gone by, booze brands have produced some truly stellar Christmas spots and print ads.
 Here's a run-down of our favourites.